Published on February 07, 2023

 5. Provide choice

-• Serve at least one healthy food you know your child likes at each meal.
+• Serve at least one healthy food you know your child likes at each meal

-6. Communicate amongst decision makers
+6. Communicate with decision makers

-• Set goals as a family to improve everyone’s diet.
+• Set goals as a family to improve everyone’s diet

-• Discuss your eating plan with people who care for your children outside of your home to ensure consistency where possible.
+• Discuss your eating plan with people who care for your children outside of your home to ensure consistency where possible

 7. Limit/avoid processed foods and beverages in the home

-• Follow the “out of sight, out of mind” approach with fast food, sugary beverages and similar processed foods.
-If you don’t have them at home, children won’t be tempted to eat them.
+• Follow the “out of sight, out of mind” approach with fast food, sugary beverages, and similar processed foods.
+If you don’t have them at home, children won’t be tempted to eat them

 • Move healthy foods to your child’s eye level.
-Keep fruits and vegetables in arms reach (e.g. on the table or countertop).
+Keep fruits and vegetables in arms reach (e.g., on the table or countertop)

-• Follow the 90%/10% rule if needed: 90% nutritious foods, 10% non-healthy foods.
+• Follow the 90 percent/10 percent rule if needed: 90 percent nutritious foods, 10 percent non-healthy foods

 8. Lead by example

-• If parents are eating well, young family members are more likely to eat well too.
+• If parents are eating well, young family members are more likely to eat well too

 • Let your child know which nutritious foods you love.
 Read books that have healthy food messages for children.
-Share your own stories of learning to enjoy a healthy diet.
+Share your own stories of learning to enjoy a healthy diet

 Ohana: Support for parents